Newsletter: January 2026

 Noe Garcia has a change of address.
 For new address, please reach out to Mary Williams.

-Claudia’s son William, daughter-in-law and grand-daughter have moved to Japan for William to take a new job.
+Claudia’s son William, daughter-in-law and grand-daughter have moved to Japan for graduate studies.

 Mary Williams hosted a lady from Wisconsin for a week for a Friendship Force inbound journey from the Missoula, Montana club.
 Lots of sight-seeing and making new friends.
 Exhausting!